membase/cucumberl/README.markdown

 ## Running cucumberl

 Running cucumberl on the command line is very simple.
 Just execute the cucumberl self-contained escript.

 To run a feature file through cucumberl using the erlang API...

-    cucumberl:run(PathToFeatureFile, FeatureDefinitionModule).
+    cucumberl:run(PathToFeatureFile).

 For example...

+    cucumberl:run("./features/sample.feature").

+or

     cucumberl:run("./features/sample.feature", FeatureDefinitionModule).

-The FeatureDefinitionModule parameter is an optional module that implements te feature and contains step/2 callbacks.
+The FeatureDefinitionModule parameter is an optional module that implements the feature and contains the step callbacks.
+However, it is only needed when the name of the step implementation is different then the name of the feature.
 For example...

     cucumberl:run("./features/auction.feature",
-                   auction_step_definitions).

-If it is not provided, then the a module by the same name as the feature is assumed to implement the feature.
+                   auction).

+is exactly equivalent to

     cucumberl:run("./features/auction.feature").

-is equivalent to
+However, you may want to implement the feature in a different module, such as ...

-    cucumberl:run("./features/auction.feature", auction).
+    cucumberl:run("./features/auction.feature", some_other_module).

+perfectly acceptable but not recommended.

 ## Scenario Outlines